Unexpected Connections: 2025 in Review

 I'll end with a funny ancestral encounter... as I blogged earlier this year, I found a possible link from my Colombian family back to the royal families of Navarra and France.
 I've enjoyed going to the Metropolitan Museum of Art to see objects related to these families, and recently I went to the Cloisters and viewed the prayer book of Bonne of Luxembourg (1315-1349), my supposed 19th-great-grandmother who died from the Black Death!

 This prayer book was incorporated into the special exhibit "Spectrum of Desire," because it included a devotional "life-size" image of the side wound of crucified Jesus.
-Well, that image has gone viral, since the image of the wound is rather... yonic... or as one friend said, it has a passing resemblance to the Eye of Sauron:
+Well, that image has gone viral, since the image of the wound is rather... yonic... while others see a resemblance to the Eye of Sauron:

 Here's to the beautiful hobby of genealogy, where I've learned to expect the unexpected, and be amazed by the connections that string us all together in the intersections of history and family.
 And here's to a wonderful new year of discoveries!